esoinila/con-planner/Readme.md

 ![alt text](readme_image.png)

-Con-Planner is a web application that allows users to plan their convention experience.
+Con-Planner is a web application that allows organizers to let game masters add their games and users to sign up to those games.
+Maximum number of signups can be set for each game.
+There can be multiple conventions.

 # Entities
 1. Convention (Con) - A convention that has multiple games.